Statistics show that if you are sitting at a table with four of your friends, one of you may be suffering from a mental illness.

 Stress, anxiety and depression that impact daily activities can lead to mental disorders and addictive behaviors.
-And 55.8% of Americans with a mental problem did not receive treatment, according to a 2018 report.
+And only 43.8% of US adults with mental illness received treatment in 2019.

 Ralph stared at a spreadsheet of numbers at work, but his mind kept drifting off.
 He and his wife had another argument last night about how much time he spent away from the family.
 Inside, Ralph knew she was right, but he couldn’t explain how desperate he was to escape the brooding, restless heaviness that seemed to hang over him.

 He knew he was irritable with coworkers, sometimes for no reason.
 Deadlines and work pressures felt like one more demand on a gas tank that was running on empty.

 Ralph knew he was spiraling downward, but he didn’t know what to do.